-The Body of the Essay is where you fully develop the main idea or thesis outlined in the introduction.
+The Body of the Essay is where you fully develop the main idea or A thesis is the writer's central point (clear, concise, and limited) that provides the foundation for the rest of the essay.
+Most often located at the end of the introduction, the thesis establishes the core idea that the rest of the essay will develop.
+It should never be expressed as a question.
+A thesis can be explanatory or argumentative; if a thesis is argument-based, it is sometimes referred to as a claim. " class="glossaryLink">thesis outlined in the introduction.
 Each paragraph within the body of the essay enlarges one major point in the development of the overall argument (although some points may consist of several sub-points, each of which will need its own paragraph).
 Each paragraph should contain the following elements:

 - Clearly state the main point in each paragraph in the form of a topic sentence. - Then, support that point with evidence. - Provide an explanation of the evidence's significance.
-Highlight the way the main point shows the logical steps in the argument and link back to the claim you make in your thesis statement.
+Highlight the way the main point shows the logical steps in the argument and link back to the A claim is a type of argumentative thesis - we usually call it a claim when it is being used in a persuasive essay.
+Claims need to be defended by you with logical, persuasive reasoning.
+Claims can also be challenged.